json-schema-org/community/programs/contractors/README.md

 ### Contractor requirements

 The participation will be determined and checked annually.
-The only requirement for being listed as a contractor is being a current TSC member or an current Ambassador.
+The only requirement for being listed as a contractor is being a current TSC member or a current Ambassador.

 ### Become an JSON Schema Contractor